Paul Abbott

 Paul Abbott (born 22 February 1960) is an English screenwriter and producer.

-He became one of the most successful television writers in Britain following his work on popular series such as Coronation Street (1987–89, 1991–93), Cracker (1995, 1996, 1999), and more widely known for creating some of the most acclaimed television dramas of the 1990s and 2000s, including Reckless (1997), Touching Evil (1997–1999), Clocking Off (2000–2003), State of Play (2003), Shameless (2004–13), and No Offence (2015–18).
+He became one of the most successful television writers in Britain following his work on popular series such as Coronation Street (1987–89, 1991–93), Cracker (1995, 1996, 1999), and more widely known for creating some of the most acclaimed television dramas of the 1990s and 2000s, including Reckless (1997), Touching Evil (1997–1999), Clocking Off (2000–2003), State of Play (2003), Shameless (2005–2013), and No Offence (2015–18).

 Early life

 Abbott was born into a dysfunctional family in Burnley on 22 February 1960, the seventh of eight children.
 When he was nine, his mother left to pursue a relationship with another man who had a child around Abbott's own age; his father, whom Abbott described as "bone idle", departed two years later.
 His mother had supported the family with three jobs.
 Abbott and his siblings were left in the care of their pregnant 17-year-old sister.
 His father did not claim benefits for the family for fear of alerting social services to their abandonment.
 Although he constantly skipped school, Abbott later cited his English teacher at Sir John Thursby Community College as an early positive influence on him.

-Abbott was raped by a stranger at the age of 11, leading to him jumping from the roof of a multi-story car park in an attempt to take his own life.
+Abbott was raped by a stranger at the age of 11, leading to him jumping from the roof of a multi-storey car park in an attempt to take his own life.
 Two years later, after another suicide attempt, he was committed to an adult mental hospital; he later became a voluntary patient.
 On his release, he was taken into foster care and placed with a much more settled working-class family, where having two parents who held steady employment and owned a television and car was a new experience for him.
 At the same time, he began attending a local Sixth Form College and started attending meetings of the Burnley Writers' Circle after seeing their advert in the local public library.
 He enrolled at the University of Manchester in 1980 to study psychology, but decided to leave to concentrate on writing when a radio play he wrote was accepted by the BBC.